vmware-tanzu/tanzu-dev-portal/content/guides/distributed-tracing-reactive-kotlin-pt1/index.md

 ```
 ### Starting up RabbitMQ for Zipkin

 Another infrastructure scenario is needed to furnish our application with connectivity to Zipkin and RabbitMQ.
-This next docker-compose file will configure a full distribution of RabbitMQ and Zipkin.
 The configuration properties we are interested in are shown in the compose file below:

 rabbit-compose.yml
 ```yaml